 Patrick's Point Campground consists of 212 acres of beautiful mountain and Cumberland River front property.
 The Back County Primitive campground is secluded wooden river front property with a private gate.
-This campground is only a few miles from Cumberland Falls State Park, Big Southfork National Park, thousands of acres of the Daniel Boone National Forest.
+This campground is only a few miles by car from Cumberland Falls State Park, Big Southfork National Park, and thousands of acres of the Daniel Boone National Forest.
 Patrick's Point is within the Daniel Boone National Forest, London Ranger District quarter.
 Patrick's Point is a fantastic location yet very protected and private for a base camp to access the many activities in this area.
 The Primitive campground is ideal for car or tent camping right on a World Class fishing river.
 The Primitive campsite has no restrooms or water.
 The property has many different areas for tent camping.
-You can drive to your primitive camp site on a dirt road.
+You can drive to your primitive camp site on a dirt road weather permitting.
 Many private woods walking tails along the mountain slopes with an abundance of mountain laurel, ferns, native holly's, large hardwoods, pines, and wildlife.
 The property and your camping experience includes easy access to the Cumberland River and has a canoe/kayak launch.
 You and your family will enjoy swimming/wading/fishing or just relaxing in cool rushing water.
 There is little traffic on River Road so remember to bring your running shoes or bicycle.
 Your a short drive to Cumberland Falls State Park and many hiking trails in the National Forest.
 You can experience world class mountain bike trails, rock climbing, hiking, kayak, river tube, canoe, swimming or just relax in a hammock.
 Patrick's Point is only 14 mile upstream by river from Cumberland Falls State Park .
 You will be camping in the Appalachian Mountains.
 Less than 20 minutes away are art galleries, many restaurants, brew pubs, and shopping.
 We have a large parking area for horse trailers with miles of trails to enjoy in the National Forest.

 - Check in: After 11AM